ADD vs. ADHD Symptoms: 3 Types of Attention Deficit Disorder

-Attention deficit disorder is a complex condition with two distinct presentations, both of which are officially known as ADHD.
 ADD is the term commonly used to describe symptoms of inattention, distractibility, and poor working memory.
 ADHD is the term used to describe additional symptoms of hyperactivity and impulsivity.
 Both are included in the medical diagnosis of attention deficit hyperactivity disorder.
 Here, we explain its two distinct presentations.